 But is that what I really wanted?
 I had already noticed that time was moving more quickly for me than for my granddaughter.
 Did I really want the days to fly, or did I want to savor them as she did?
 Without realizing it, I had returned myself to the familiar busyness that had characterized my working life.

-I began taking brisk daily walks around my neighborhood, observing the houses, flowers and trees.
+I began taking brisk daily walks around my neighborhood, observing the houses, flowers, and trees.
 I love my exercise class, so I continue to attend regularly.
-I can feel the results of a faster metabolism.
+I can feel the results of faster metabolism.
 I’m losing weight and I have more energy.

 This spring my granddaughter and I planted a vegetable garden, and on the days that she doesn’t visit, I watch our garden grow, sipping tea on the porch.
 Next year, I may write a novel.

 Yes, our perception of time does change as we age, but so does our understanding of the value of time.
 Choose carefully how you use it.
 Pay attention to the details.
 And savor the experiences, every moment of them.

 How is time passing for you?
 Have you found the secret to slowing time down?
 If so, I’d love to hear from you!
 Please join the conversation below.